xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

 CombBLAS Installation Notes
 -----------------------------

-The general steps to use CombBLAS with Skylark:
+The general steps to use CombBLAS with libSkylark:

     * Download KDT, build and install the python package (generated with SWIG), then
     * Download CombBLAS, build and install libs and include files, and finally
-    * When configuring Skylark, use ``-DWITH_COMBBLAS=ON`` in the CMake configure call
+    * When configuring libSkylark, use ``-DWITH_COMBBLAS=ON`` in the CMake configure call

 **Issues with CombBLAS >= 1.4.0**